A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Factuality, subjectivity and bias

-\textbf{Subjectivity.} Subjectivity detection is s well-established NLP task that emerged long before the advent of deep learning and transformer models.
-As a result, the vast majority of the reviewed methods rely on traditional machine learning models, such as Multinomial NaiveBayes, Convolution Kernels, Support Vector Machines, Logistic regression, Latent Dirichlet Allocation and Decision Trees over lexical, syntactic and semantic features \cite{BIYANI2014170, lin-etal-2011-sentence, cortis2022baseline, wiegand2011convolution, wang2011cross, banea-etal-2010-multilingual, atalla2011investigating, mukund2010vector, mourad2013subjectivity, mogadala2012language}.
+\textbf{Subjectivity.} Subjectivity detection is a well-established NLP task that emerged long before the advent of deep learning and transformer models.
+As a result, the vast majority of the reviewed methods rely on traditional machine learning models, such as Multinomial Naïve Bayes, Convolution Kernels, Support Vector Machines, Logistic Regression, Latent Dirichlet Allocation and Decision Trees over lexical, syntactic and semantic features \cite{BIYANI2014170, lin-etal-2011-sentence, cortis2022baseline, wiegand2011convolution, wang2011cross, banea-etal-2010-multilingual, atalla2011investigating, mukund2010vector, mourad2013subjectivity, mogadala2012language}.
 Rule- and lexicon-based approaches are also common for this task \cite{ANSAR2021100052, wiebe2004learning, hammer-etal-2014-sentiment, jeronimo2020computing, maks-vossen-2012-building}.
 The only transformer-based method identified through the systematic review is that by \citet{savinova2023analyzing}.
 The authors test the efficiency of RoBERTa model in predicting subjectivity.
-They found a very high correlation with the human annotators and a significantly better performance that the existing rule-based and regression methods.
+They found a very high correlation with the human annotators and a significantly better performance than the existing rule-based and regression methods.

-Some studies formulate the task of subjectivity detection as a part of the sentiment analysis task, where the "neutral" sentiment corresponds to the non-subjective class, and both "positive" and "negative" sentiments indicate subjective information \cite{CHATURVEDI201865}. \citet{barbosa2010robust} explore traditional ML approached to perform the tweet sentiment prediction as a two-step approach.
-The authors first distinguish between subjective and non-subjective tweets, and then further perform "positive and "negative" tweet prediction for subjective tweets.
+Some studies formulate the task of subjectivity detection as a part of the sentiment analysis task, where the ``neutral'' sentiment corresponds to the non-subjective class, and both ``positive'' and ``negative'' sentiments indicate subjective information \cite{CHATURVEDI201865}. \citet{barbosa2010robust} explore traditional ML approached to perform the tweet sentiment prediction as a two-step approach.
+The authors first distinguish between subjective and non-subjective tweets, and then further perform ``positive'' and ``negative'' tweet prediction for subjective tweets.

 Finally, \citet{LU2024102203} address the task of sarcasm detection, which is often seen as a specialised type of subjective information.
-The authors propose a novel multimodal Fact-Sentiment Incongruity Combination Network (FSICN) approach for that integrates the factual similarity and the sentiment information into the sarcasm detection task.
+The authors propose a novel multimodal Fact-Sentiment Incongruity Combination Network (FSICN) approach that integrates the factual similarity and the sentiment information into the sarcasm detection task.
 The FSICN method incorporates a dynamic connection component that identifies the most relevant image-text pairs to detect fact incongruities between them.

 \textbf{Bias.} The methods used for the task of bias detection can be categorized based on the type of bias concerned.
 At a high level, the task can be approached as a binary classification of biased vs non-biased information.
 The methods falling into this group typically involve traditional machine learning models and lexicon-based methods \cite{SPINDE2021102505, AGGARWAL2020100025, 10.1109/JCDL.2019.00036, 8215582, 10.1145/3328526.3329582}.
 Over the last years, transformer models and LLMs became state-of-the-art approaches towards this task \cite{spinde-etal-2021-neural-media, lin-etal-2024-indivec, wessel2024beyond, liu-etal-2019-detecting, fan-etal-2019-plain, maab-etal-2023-effective, 10.1145/3529372.3530932, benson2024developing}.